sandxpgxrung/eBay-search-optimisation/README.md

-a prototype web-app for filtering eBay product search queries using genetic algorithm...
+a prototype web-app for filtering eBay product search queries using genetic algorithm... see main.py for main code base